preeve9534/signalk-lube-controller/README.md

 The number of seconds for which the controlled process should run.
 ## Messages

-__signalk-process-scheduler__ issues the following message to the Signal K Node server console and system logging facility.
+__pdjr-skplugin-process-scheduler__ issues the following message to the Signal K Node server console and system logging facility.

 __no processes are defined__